The Millennium Gate: Lee Eunseok

 Lee Eunseok graduated from the Department of Architecture at Hongik University and is a French registered architect (Architecte DPLG) with a degree from École Nationale Supérieure d'Architecture de Paris-Belleville.
 He was a student of Henri Ciriani, who is known as the successor of Le Corbusier.
 He also obtained a Doctorate in Art History from Panthéon-Sorbonne University, Paris 1.
 Currently, he is a professor in the Department of Architecture at Kyung Hee University and has served as the President of the Architecture Design Institute of Korea, the Chief Architectural Advisor for Sejong City, and a member of the Korean Institute of Registered Architects (KIRA) qualification examination committee.
-In 1995, he participated in the international design competition for the Korean American Museum of Art and Culture Center in Los Angeles, USA.
-Competing against 475 teams from 68 countries, he became the first Korean to win first place in an international architectural design competition, judged by panelists including Richard Meier, Michael Graves, Robert A.M.
+In 1995, he participated in the international design competition for the Korean American Museum of Art and Culture Center in Los Angeles, US Competing against 475 teams from 68 countries, he became the first Korean to win first place in an international architectural design competition, judged by panelists including Richard Meier, Michael Graves, Robert A.M.
 Stern, and Kim Jong-sung, gaining recognition in the architectural world both domestically and internationally.
 He is the lead architect at Atelier KOMA and has received numerous awards, including the Korean Institute of Architects Award, the Korean Architectural Design Association Grand Prize, the Church Architecture Culture Award, and architecture awards from Seoul, Gangnam-gu, Busan, Daegu, Gyeonggi-do, as well as the Architecture Master Prize and the Architizer A+ Awards.